 Block Visual Ads

-There are many programs that allow you block visual ads on Google Chrome.
-Here are a few of the most popular ones.
+There are many programs that allow you block visual ads on Google Chrome

 is an ad blocking service that prevents the majority of ads from downloading.
 So, not only do you not need to view these ads, but their downloading won't slow down your browsing experience.